Glasgow Citybus: Livery and branding

 Originally, vehicles were branded in a red and yellow livery, which featured a blue and red diagonal stripe.
-The livery and logo was updated in 2017, to a style similar to that of parent company, West Coast Motors.
-Vehicles are now branded in a cream and red livery, with a blue stripe along the length of the vehicle.
+The livery and logo was updated in 2017, to the style of parent company, West Coast Motors.
+Vehicles were then branded in a cream and red livery, with a blue stripe along the length of the vehicle, with a Glasgow Citybus logo.
+All vehicles were then rebranded as West Coast Motors when absorbed.